Dual process theory: Evolution

 Dual-process theorists claim that System 2, a general purpose reasoning system, evolved late and worked alongside the older autonomous sub-systems of System 1.
 The success of Homo sapiens lends evidence to their higher cognitive abilities above other hominids.
 Mithen theorizes that the increase in cognitive ability occurred 50,000 years ago when representational art, imagery, and the design of tools and artefacts are first documented.
 She hypothesizes that this change was due to the adaptation of System 2.

 Most evolutionary psychologists do not agree with dual-process theorists.
 They claim that the mind is modular, and domain-specific, thus they disagree with the theory of the general reasoning ability of System 2.
 They have difficulty agreeing that there are two distinct ways of reasoning and that one is evolutionarily old, and the other is new.
 To ease this discomfort, the theory is that once System 2 evolved, it became a 'long leash' system without much genetic control which allowed humans to pursue their individual goals.

 Issues with the dual-process account of reasoning

 The dual-process account of reasoning is an old theory, as noted above.
 But according to Evans it has adapted itself from the old, logicist paradigm, to the new theories that apply to other kinds of reasoning as well.
-And the theory seems more influential now than in the past which is questionable.
 Evans outlined 5 "fallacies":